cuemacro/finmarketpy/README.md

 # finmarketpy log

+* 06 Oct 2016 - Split out plotting of no of trades and position proportion
 * 22 Sep 2016 - Fixed sorting of columns when signal plotting
 * 21 Sep 2016 - Allow plotting of multiple signal days
 * 15 Sep 2016 - Merged finmarketpy and pythalesians fully, released version 0.11